EDUMATH: Generating Standards-aligned Educational Math Word Problems: Introduction

 To evaluate LLMs' ability to generate standards-aligned educational MWPs, we use a joint human expert and LLM judge approach to assess over 11,000 MWPs generated by LLMs based on four criteria that make MWPs educational and standards-aligned.
 We adapt the first three criteria, \textit{Solvability}, \textit{Accuracy}, and \textit{Educational Appropriateness}, from \citet{christ_mathwell_2024} and introduce \textit{Standards Alignment}, a new criterion.
 The nuance needed to simultaneously identify problems that have solutions readable for teachers/students, are educationally appropriate, and effectively incorporate a math standard motivates the need for involving real teachers in evaluations, as it can take teachers many years to develop this expertise.

-We conduct this study in five phases.
-In phase one, we use a joint expert-LLM judge approach to annotate a small existing human-written MWP dataset for grade school math standards given there are no datasets fully annotated for these standards.
-In phase two, we use the labeled dataset to prompt an existing LLM to generate over 3,000 MWPs that teachers annotate for our four criteria to expand the amount of training and prompting data available for this task.
-In phase three, we train a mid-size (12B) LLM using annotation data from the second phase to show the value of our data for training standards-aligned educational MWP generators.
-In this stage, we further show the quality of our annotated data by using it to train a simple text classifier that filters outputs from both our trained model and an existing 30B LLM without further training.
-In phase four, we evaluate over 8,000 MWPs from our 12B and 30B models as well as several open and closed baselines with an LLM judge aligned with feedback from teachers.
-In the final phase, we conduct the first evaluation of customized LLM-generated MWPs with real grade school students.
+Our study has five phases.
+In phase one, we use a joint expert-LLM judge approach to annotate a small human-written MWP dataset for grade school math standards given there are no datasets fully annotated for these standards.
+In phase two, we use the labeled data to prompt a LLM to generate over 3,000 MWPs that teachers annotate for our four criteria to expand the amount of training and prompting data for this task.
+In phase three, we train a mid-size (12B) LLM using the second phase's annotation data to validate our data for training standards-aligned educational MWP generators.
+In this stage, we further show the quality of our annotated data by using it to train a small text classifier that filters outputs from both our trained model and an existing 30B LLM without further training.
+In phase four, we evaluate over 8,000 MWPs from our models as well as several open and closed baselines with an LLM judge aligned with feedback from teachers.
+In phase five, we conduct the first study of customized LLM-generated MWPs with real grade school students.